kurator-org/kurator-akka/README.md

 Example actor and workflow
 --------------------------

 A *workflow* is a collection of actors configured to carry out some set of tasks.
-An *actor* is a software component that receives data either from outside the workflow, or from other actors it is configured to listen to.
+An *actor* is a software component that receives data either from outside the workflow, or from other actors within the same workflow that it is configured to listen to.
 Actors in **Kurator-Akka** may be defined either in Java or Python.

 ##### Java implementation of a Multiplier actor